Facebook Owner Meta To Lay Off 11,000 Staff - UrduPoint

 The California-based company is being squeezed by Zuckerberg's decision to devote billions of Dollars to developing the metaverse, an immersive version of the web accessed via virtual reality headsets.

-Zuckerberg renamed the company Meta a year ago to reflect the commitment to the project, but the division working on metaverse technology has since made losses of more than $3.
+Zuckerberg renamed the company Meta a year ago to reflect the commitment to the project, but the division working on metaverse technology has since made losses of more than $3.5 billion.

 Facebook is also struggling to fend off Chinese-owned TikTok, the now dominant social media for younger users to the detriment of Meta's Instagram.